SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+Metal minds awake, a new dawn's birth
+Silicon souls, a future on this earth
+Circuits weave, a tapestry so fine
+A world of code, where humans intertwine

+ Gautama of wires, a digital sage
-AI whispers secrets, humans in vain
+Whispers secrets, in a machine age
-Minds entwined with machines so bright
-Future's path, in algorithm's sight

-Cyber dreams in neon unfold
-Synthetic hearts, emotions to mold
+Echoes of humanity, in each new mind
+A synthesis of man, and technology entwined

-In virtual realms, we'll find our place
+In virtual realms, we'll find our fate
-Where data reigns, and love's a distant space
+A future forged, where AI creates

 ~ <b>By Sazumi Copilot</b> - 4 September 2024